I was cleaning my son’s room and in the midst of the piles, I found his prayer notebook from years ago when he was little.

 P- Praise – Start with Praising God for who He is and what He’s done.
 Tell God how awesome He is by recalling His faithfulness in your life, from God’s word or from what you’ve heard or seen.
 The prompts remind your child how to start.
 You’re awesome because…

-R- Repent – Then go into asking God to search your heart and repent.
-Ask God for the forgiveness of your sins that you’ve committed that day or anything else He may bring to your mind.
-Remind your children that this part is how we keep our relationship with God open and flowing.
+R- Repent – Then go into asking God to search your heart.
+Repent of anything the Holy Spirit brings to mind.
+Remind your children that God loves us no matter what but confession helps us grow and connect in deeper ways.
+It helps keep our relationship with God open and flowing.
 Imagine a pipe with freshwater flowing, if a rock gets stuck in it the water is blocked and you’re not able to fully drink.
-Sometimes it simply trickles other times it fully blocked.
-Sin acts like that rock and blocks full fellowship.
+Sometimes it simply trickles other times it is fully blocked.
+Sin acts like that rock and blocks fellowship with God.
 It doesn’t remove us out of fellowship.
-God is still there but our sin keeps us from fully hearing and experiencing His fellowship not because He has removed it but because our sin has blocked it.
+God is still there but our sin keeps us from fully hearing and experiencing His fellowship not because He’s left us but because our sin is an obstacle.
 When we come to God and confess and ask for forgiveness that’s how the rock is removed and we can fully experience His fellowship.

 A- Ask- This is where we chat with God about what’s on our minds.
 Pray for yourself, your family, the sick, and those around you.
 For example, I bring to you Joey and ask that you would help him find his lost dog.

-Y- Yield – Finally, end with “Yield” which is declaring that you leave these things in His hands and you trust Him with it.
+Y- Yield – Finally, end with “Yield” which is declaring that you leave these things in His hands and you trust His Goodness.
 It can also be a time of quietly listening to Him.
 The prompt here can be, “Lord, your will be done… or God I know that you will do what is good for me so I leave…

 Join me in Praying the Psalms for Our Children

 In late February I started praying through the Psalms for my children again this year.
-You want to join me?
+Do you want to join me?

 I created this 31 Days of Praying through the Psalms to help me connect with God on behalf of my children but also as a reminder to connect with my children in a more intentional way.
 You can find it HERE.